-I WAS IN AN ACCIDENT WITH AN UNINSURED CAR, HOW TO RECOVER FOR DAMAGE TO MY VEHICLE?
+I WAS IN AN ACCIDENT OTHER CAR NOT INSURED, HOW TO RECOVER FOR DAMAGE TO MY VEHICLE?

 The first answer is that it depends on the insurance you have for your car.
-If you have comprehensive collision coverage on your vehicle, your insurance will repair or replace your car even if the other car is uninsured and the accident was the other car’s fault.
-However, if you have liability only coverage on your car, your insurance will not cover you for the damage caused by an uninsured driver.
-In that situation, you would have to pay for your car damage yourself, and possibly sue the other driver for reimbursement (although if you or a passenger were injured, call us and speak with an attorney before suing the uninsured diver).
+If you have comprehensive collision coverage on your vehicle, your insurance will repair or replace your car if the other car is uninsured.
+Unfortunately, if you have liability only coverage on your car, your insurance will not cover you for the damage caused by an uninsured driver.
+In that situation, you would have to pay for your car damage yourself, and possibly sue the other driver for reimbursement.
+However, if you or a passenger were injured, the situation becomes more complicated.
+Therefore, you should call us and speak with an attorney before suing the uninsured diver.

-If you are involved in a Minnesota car accident and have questions about your insurance coverage, you are welcome to call us and speak with a lawyer for a free consultation.
+If you are involved in a Minnesota car accident and have questions about your insurance coverage, call us and speak with a lawyer for a free consultation.
 Our lawyers have over 25 years’ experience representing car accident victims throughout Minnesota.